nonomal/Fail2Ban-Report/Docs/update-existing-installation.md

 ## Updating Web-UI

+> save your `.htaccess` eventually to not have to rework everything to the new version

-Overwrite all your Content Files
+Overwrite all your Files in your Web-UI Directory (eg.: `/var/www/html/Fail2Ban-Report/`)

+you are done - you have upgraded Fail2Ban-Report to it's new version